From India's northern backwaters, a new business elite rises

-PATNA, India (Reuters) - Ravindra Kishore Sinha built India’s largest security business from a garage in the dirt-poor state of Bihar.
+PATNA, India, March 4 (Reuters) - Ravindra Kishore Sinha built India’s largest security business from a garage in the dirt-poor state of Bihar.
 He has just won a seat in the upper house of parliament, becoming its richest member, and his Security and Intelligence Services (SIS India) firm is growing at 40 percent a year.

 A few hundred miles to the west, but still in northern India, the Gupta family of Kanpur has transformed Dainik Jagran, which was born in the tumult of the independence movement, into a newspaper giant with the world’s highest readership.